Flimpan/my-new-project/README.md

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?
 My idea helps people who might not be very well versed in writing advanced math formulas easily explain their math problem.
+It makes math easier to learn and understand by removing the need to write the equations down, which can be both time consuming and confusing for those that might struggle with maths.

 What my idea will help with:
 * No needing to writ equations in Latex.